oddgfa/INF5110/README.md

 We divided the nodes into three main parts: expressions, statements and declarations.
 The structure can be seen in the picture below.
 ![AST design][ast]

+# Solution methods
+For writing the ambiguous grammar, we defined precedences of the operators.
+We reduced expressions into unary and binary and then binary expressions eventually into Logical Operator Expressions, Arithmetic Expressions and Relational Operator Expressions.
+The operations were then applied to all the input expressions.

+For writing the unambiguous grammar we declared the operators as Strings.
+We created unambiguous set of productions to parse a given expression and operators were used as per input.

 <div style="page-break-after: always;"></div>
 ## AST from Compila.cmp
 ```